dyleeeeeeee/purreal/README.md

 ## Overview

 Purreal is a custom connection pooler designed to enhance the performance and reliability of SurrealDB interactions within Python applications.
-It provides robust connection management with built-in SSL/TLS support, ensuring secure and efficient communication with your SurrealDB database.
+It provides robust connection pooling with built-in SSL/TLS support, ensuring secure and efficient communication with your SurrealDB database.
 This library addresses the need for persistent and secure connections, reducing latency and improving overall application responsiveness.

 ## Key Features